SiarheiFedartsou/fastlane-plugin-versioning/README.md

 ## About versioning

-Allows to work set/get app version directly to/from Info.plist
+Extends fastlane versioning API.
+Allows to set/get versions without using agvtool and make some other small tricks.

 ## Actions